What are orthobiologic therapies and how can they help reduce pain?

 What are orthobiologic therapies?

-Dr. Roberson may use orthobiologic therapies when other non-surgical treatment options, such as physical therapy, medication or cortisone injections have failed. platelet-rich plasma (PRP) injection may be an option to help relieve your pain and restore function to the affected joint.
+Dr. Roberson may use orthobiologic therapies when other non-surgical treatment options, such as physical therapy, medication or cortisone injections have failed.
+A platelet-rich plasma (PRP) injection may be an option to help relieve your pain and restore function to the affected joint.

 PRP injections use your own plasma, platelets and their derived factors (which are inside the platelets) to promote a healthier joint environment.
 Not to be confused with “stem cell” injections, PRP injections are derived from blood.